01 of 10

-PlanningUnbox the storage tank and reverse osmosis assembly and double check that they fit under the kitchen sink in the desired locations.
-I like to set all of the components in place just in case any adjustment need to be made to the drains, pipes or anything else before installing the RO system.
+Unbox the storage tank and filter components and double check to make sure that they will fit under the kitchen sink in the desired locations.
+Test fitting all the components can let you know if adjustments to the drain pipes or water supply pipes will be necessary.

-Most of reverse osmosis systems go under the kitchen sink but they can be installed in a remote location like the garage after the water softener and then run back to the faucet.
-Remote installation does not take up any room under the sink but it does require more work to install.Continue to 4 of 10 below.
+Most reverse osmosis systems go under the kitchen sink but they can also be installed in a remote location such as a garage or utility room, then run up to the sink location.
+The filter system needs to be installed on the cold water line past the water softener, if your home is equipped with one.
+Remote installation does not take up any room under the sink, but it does require more work to install.
+You may also need to buy additional tubing to connect the components.Continue to 4 of 10 below.

 04 of 10

-Feed the water line down and connect the air gap (red tube) into the faucet before locking the faucet down onto the housing.Continue to 5 of 10 below.
+Feed the water line down through the opening and connect the air gap (red tube) into the faucet before locking the spigot down onto the housing.Continue to 5 of 10 below.

 05 of 10

-- Screw the spigot connector onto the tank making sure to avoid cross threading.
+- Screw the spigot connector onto the tank, making sure to avoid cross threading.
 The connector only needs to be hand tight and should thread on easily.

 06 of 10

-- Remove the filter assembly cover and mark the locations for the hanger washers on the wall using a level to ensure that the unit is straight.
-This assembly needs to be a minimum of 15 1/2" from the floor to allow enough room to remove the filters.
+- Remove the filter assembly cover and mark the locations for the hanger washers on the wall below the sink, using a level to ensure that the unit is straight.
+This assembly needs to be a minimum of 15 1/2 inches from the floor to allow enough room to remove the filters for maintenance.

-Screw the hanger washers onto the wall at the marked location and then set the assembly on the washers.Continue to 7 of 10 below.
+- Screw the hanger washers onto the wall at the marked location, then set the assembly on the washers.

 07 of 10